 See Related: Best State and National Parks in South Carolina

 If you are looking for art museums in Charleston, Gibbes Museum of Art should be your first stop.
 Built around 1858, this art museum is among the best sites to visit in Charleston’s historic district, having opened its doors to the public in 1905.

 The museum is home to around 10,000 works of American Art, especially from Southern US, from the 18th Century to today.
-The collection features paintings, sculptures, ceramics, and Photography that come from both local and international artists.
-In other words, you’ll find both famous and emerging artists’ works in this museum.
+The collection features paintings, sculptures, ceramics, and photography from local and international artists.
+In other words, famous and emerging artists’ works will be found in this museum.

 9. The Williams Mansion

 This magnificent building, formerly known as Calhoun Mansion, perfectly represents a victorian house.
 Built from 1875 to 1876, the mansion was formerly home to one of the wealthiest men in Charleston, the once vice-president and slavery enthusiast John C. Calhoun.
 Its design, furnishings, and massiveness testify to this wealth acquired from trading human lives.

 For instance, it is a 24,000-square-foot building with 30 main rooms and multiple smaller ones.
 Its main hall boasts an area of 50 feet long by 14 feet wide.
 Plus, its ballroom ceiling is around 45 feet high.
 Its regarded as Charleston’s largest single-family residence.

 Besides the numerous rooms, the mansion boasts a Japanese water garden, koi ponds, a music room, 23 fireplaces, three piazzas, and a 75-foot high stair hall ceiling.
 Now, these sound like features many people would love to see.
 A guided tour of the mansion is available at $75 per person, but kids eleven years and below enjoy free admission.